 • Serious pain can stop you carrying out your normal activities.

-• If you have a slipped disc, you’ll almost always get pain in your buttocks, thighs, legs, and feet.
+• If you have a slipped disc in lumber region, you’ll almost always get pain in your buttocks, thighs, legs, and feet.
 Usually the pain is only on one side.

 • You may also get numbness, weakness, or tingling in the same area.

 • These symptoms mean the damaged disc is pressing on a sciatic nerve.
 These nerves travel from the base of your back through your buttocks and down the back of each leg to your feet.

 • Sciatica can come on at the same time as the back pain or it may come on later.
 The pain may move from your lower back to your leg.

 • With sciatica you can find it uncomfortable to sit down, stand up, or bend over.
 You will also find it painful to lift the affected leg while you’re lying down.
 This is one of the tests doctors use to diagnose sciatica.

 • You can often get relief by getting into certain comfortable positions, such as lying down.

 Spondylitis is inflammation of the vertebrae that could be caused by genetic factors, an infection, chemicals or other agents.
 If the pain is confined to a particular nerve level, then treatment can be done.

 Failed Back Syndrome

 It is a chronic back or leg pain that happens after back surgery.
 Some causes of the syndrome include residual disk herniation, post-operative scar tissue, and pressure on a spinal nerve, altered joint mobility and muscular deconditioning.